|

 STAY ON TOP OF 3D PROBE CALIBRATION.
-The Surface Topography Standard (STS) uses a combination of step height and pitch to enable three-dimensional calibration of optical interferometric microscopes and AFMs.
-Multiple pitch gratings take calibration further, allowing characterization of scan linearity.
-On high resolution tools such as the Atomic Force Microscope, NIST-traceable calibration can be achieved, driving your equipment to its full potential.
+The Surface Topography Standard (STS) uses a combination of step height and pitch to enable three-dimensional surface topography calibration of optical interferometric microscopes and AFMs.
+Multiple pitch gratings take surface topography calibration further, allowing characterization of scan linearity.
+On high resolution tools such as the Atomic Force Microscope, traceable calibration can be achieved, driving your equipment to its full potential.

 The Surface Topography Standard consists of a 12 mm x 8 mm silicon die with a pitch cluster patterned in a layer of silicon dioxide.
 The pitch cluster contains three distinct grid patterns.
 Each grid pattern measures approximately 270 µm x 270 µm and consists of an array of alternating bars and spaces with an extremely uniform pitch in both the X and Y direction.
-Two models are available: the STS2 has pitches of 1.8 µm, 3 µm, and 5 µm; the STS3 has pitches of 3 µm, 10 µm, and 20 µm.
-Each model is available with vertical step heights of either 18 nm, 44 nm, 100 nm or 180 nm.
+Two models are available: the Surface Topography Standard 2 has pitches of 1.8 µm, 3 µm, and 5 µm; the Surface Topography Standard 3 has pitches of 3 µm, 10 µm, and 20 µm.
+Each Surface Topography Standard model is available with vertical step heights of either 18 nm, 44 nm, 100 nm or 180 nm.
 Our precise manufacturing technique ensures a very regular topographic pattern, allowing accurate measurement across the entire working area of the standard.
-Each standard is accompanied by a Surface Topography Reference (STR) standard for daily monitor.

 12 mm x 8 mm silicon die